naxhh/cq-test/README.md

 **This project is WIP right now and not all the features have been tested to ensure they work as they should.
 Right now only Statements have been tested**

+## Requirements
+As right now this project only requires `gopkg.in/cq.v1/types` for type conversions.

 #### License
 Copyright (c) 2013, Erik St. Martin
 All rights reserved.